voblivion/trackmania_blender_addon/README.md

 Settings :
 - sidebar > Trackmania > Item

 Export :
 - sidebar > Trackmania > Item > Export > Current Scene/Item

+## Icon

+When exporting Item you have the option to generate an Icon for it (alternatively you can place your own in appropriate export folder).

+Make sure you also set a background color to ensure scene is correctly lit: World Properties > New World > Surface > Color

+You can also add your own directional (avoid Spot/Point Lights, else they will be exported).

+_Still WIP, will expose properties to customize it in the future._

 ## Mesh / Trigger